 The following additional provisions shall apply to the determination of a Customer’s Unsecured Credit:

 (a) A Public Power Entity shall qualify for one million dollars ($1M) in Unsecured Credit, without regard for its Tangible Net Worth or Credit Assessment.
-Once Market Participants approve the indexing methodology for adjusting this dollar limit, then the indexing methodology will be set forth in ISO Procedures and this dollar limit will be adjusted annually in accordance with that methodology.
-Municipal electric systems that operate through a joint action agency or a similar municipal affiliation agreement may aggregate their Unsecured Credit amounts of one million dollars ($1M) per member such that the joint action agency will have an Unsecured Credit amount equal to the total of the Unsecured Credit amounts of each individual member.
+Municipal electric systems that operate through a joint action agency or a similar municipal affiliation agreement may aggregate their Unsecured Credit amounts of one million dollars ($1M) per member such that the joint action agency will have an Unsecured Credit amount, subject to the Market Concentration Cap, equal to the total of the Unsecured Credit amounts of each individual member.
 Each such agency will qualify for such aggregated Unsecured Credit treatment subject to the ISO’s review of the particular affiliation agreement and the ISO’s review of documentation submitted by the agency to demonstrate that it has been formed under the pertinent sections of the New York State Municipal Law.

 (b) In lieu of a one million dollar ($1M) grant of Unsecured Credit, a Public Power Entity may request Unsecured Credit based on its Tangible Net Worth and Credit Assessment.
 In such case, the ISO will consider the Public Power Entity a private entity for Credit Assessment purposes.

-(c) At its request, a Public Power Entity that (1) is an Investment Grade Customer, (2) fulfills the additional reporting requirements set forth below, and (3) uses its Unsecured Credit to meet its Native Load Credit Requirement only, may qualify for Unsecured Credit, without regard to its Tangible Net Worth or Credit Assessment, equal to the lesser of (x) sixty million dollars ($60M), or (y) its Native Load Credit Requirement.
-Once Market Participants approve the indexing methodology for adjusting this dollar limit, then the indexing methodology will be set forth in ISO Procedures and this dollar limit will be adjusted annually in accordance with that methodology.

-To fulfill the additional reporting requirements, a Public Power Entity must submit either (1) quarterly financial statements within 60 days of quarter-end that have been certified for accuracy by a senior officer, or (2) if quarterly financial statements are not typically prepared, then (a) a copy of the current year adopted budget prior to the start of the of the Customer’s fiscal year that has been certified for accuracy by a senior officer, and (b) within sixty (60) days of quarter-end, a statement from a senior officer certifying that actual costs have not exceeded budgeted costs by greater than 10%.

 26.5.4 Affiliate Guarantees